 Lessard v.
 Schmidt

-Now you have a good idea of how to alphabetize your APA Reference List.
+Now you have a good idea of how to alphabetize your APA reference list.
 Go ahead and give it a try.
-Just remember to follow the basic letter by letter system and you’ll do great.
+Just remember to follow the basic letter by letter system and you’ll do great with your APA citations.